General Motors Statistics: General Motors Co. designs, builds, and sells cars, trucks, crossovers, and automobile parts in the US and internationally.

 - 1984: Purchased Electronic Data Systems Corporation, which was started by Ross Perot.

-- Started new automotive division, Saturn, that used highly automated plants to produce subcompact cars to compete with Japanese imports
+- Started a new automotive division, Saturn, that used highly automated plants to produce subcompact cars to compete with Japanese imports

 - 2000: Became the sole owner of Saab Automobile AB.